 In the United States, the teaching of English as a second language at an elementary education level falls under the ESL program.
 ESL is not part of the normal public school curriculum, rather a supplementary, comprehensive English course for students trying to attain a grasp of the language to better function in American society.

-Elementary education ESL teachers are always employed by the either the public school system or a private school.
-Teachers of ESL must be certified to teach in that state (a full list of state certification requirements can be found here), as well as having completed a bachelor’s degree.
+Elementary education ESL teachers are always employed by either the public school system or a private school.
+Teachers of ESL must be certified to teach in that state (view a full list of state certification requirements), as well as having completed a bachelor’s degree.
 In addition, linguistic master’s degrees, such as Teaching English to Speakers of Other Languages (TESOL), are gaining popularity as a way to specialize and become certified to teach English.
 According to PayScale, elementary school ESL teachers earn a median salary of $45,198.

 TESOL in Non-English Speaking Countries